arvidn/libtorrent/branches/libtorrent_utp/docs/features.rst

 network
 -------

-* uTP supports (BEP29_).
-One-way delay based congestion controlled transport protocol on top of UDP.
+* a high quality uTP implementation (BEP29_).
+A transport protocol with delay based congestion control.
+See separate article_.
 * adjusts the length of the request queue depending on download rate.
 * serves multiple torrents on a single port and in a single thread
 * piece picking on block-level (as opposed to piece-level).